List of A.T.O.M. characters: Shark

 Ollie Herbert "Shark" Sharker (voiced by Brian Donovan) is an eighteen-year-old laid back surfer who is most at home in the water.
 A student of oceanography, Shark's is a great asset during water-based missions or while testing water-based vehicles for Lee Industries.
 Like Hawk, Shark isn't very accomplished fighter, but he is very skilled at evasion due to his knowledge of balance and the reflexes he gained from surfing.
 While most of the time, Shark is a calm and relaxed individual, when Axel was poisoned by Paine's men, he proved himself to be an effective leader.
-Throughout the series, a connection is forming between him and Hawk despite his sloppiness and Hawk's clean freak nature and huge ego.
-Shark has blond hair and blue eyes, his Alpha Team uniform is yellow and blue.
-His personalized equipment include the Scubashark and the Sharkski 3000.
-Shark's mother is his only reference to a family currently.
-His catchphrase is "Shake the sand out of your shorts, dude".

 Antagonists

 Paine's gang

 Paine's gang is a criminal group that serves as the main antagonist of the first season.

 Alexander Paine

-Alexander Paine (voiced by Clancy Brown) is an evil crime boss who seeks to take over Landmark City and serves as the main antagonist of the first season.
+Alexander Paine (voiced by Clancy Brown) is a crime boss who seeks to take over Landmark City and serves as the main antagonist of the first season.
 He is a former covert ops spy for the government, and worked closely with Axel Manning's father, Sebastian Manning.
-When Axel recovered his father's diary, he found out that Lee was trading the government's project secrets for tons of money.
-Then the government reported that someone was giving the secrets to someone else.
-Sebastian went undercover and caught Lee.
-Lee told him the truth, saying that it was the owner of the "Serpent's Tail" a.k.a.
-Master Quan.
-Paine and Manning went into the nuclear room to fight him, however, Master Quan was equipped with a bomb.
-The bomb went off, and only Paine escaped alive albeit with his body scarred.
-Sebastian's body never appeared and he was labeled dead as a result.
-Paine was put on trial for the murder of Sebastian Manning and given life imprisonment.

-He served ten years at Talon Penitentiary, Landmark City's triple-maximum security prison, before Spydah helped break him out.
-He ran into Sebastian Manning's 18-year-old son Axel, who sought revenge for (he first assumed) betraying and killing his father and wanted Paine back in jail.
-Due to a freak accident that Axel accidentally caused, Paine's nervous system was permanently damaged.
+After the apparent death of Sebastian, Paine was sentenced to life imprisonment.
+However, he only served ten years before escaping with help from Spydah.
+Paine soon encounters Sebastian's son Axel, who seeks revenge for Sebastian's death.
+Due to a freak accident that Axel accidentally caused, Paine's nervous system is damaged.
 Because of this, he is in constant pain, but has the ability to transfer his intense pain to whomever he touches.
 Controlling a group of convicts from Talon, including Spydah and Flesh, Paine seeks to cause chaos and disorder in Landmark City, giving him an opportunity to take it over.